Elizabeth Whyte MBACP (Sen.Accred.) Counselling and Psychotherapy in Twyford, near Winchester

 At their best Counselling and Psychotherapy are creative processes which enable a person to gain insights and perceptions about themselves in ways which liberate and enrich their lives.
 My aspiration as a therapist is to work with individuals and couples towards this outcome.

 My hope and aim in practicing Counselling and Psychotherapy is to make it possible for each individual and/or couple to gain fresh insights into the roots of their current difficulties.
-The increased perception accompanying this empowers a person to make the changes they need and want so that they are able to move towards realising their potential and enriching their lives.
+The increased perception accompanying this empowers a person to make the changes they need and want so they are able to move towards realising their potential and enriching their lives.

-The national and international events of recent years may have meant that many people have needed to find different ways to live.
+The national and international events of recent years have meant that many people have needed to find different ways to live.
 Perhaps priorities have been challenged and that challenge continues.
-It may be that many of us have found ourselves struggling with increased emotional stress as a result of the pandemic, or particular mental health issues may have surfaced.
+It may be that many of us found ourselves struggling with increased emotional stress resulting from the pandemic, or particular mental health issues may have surfaced.
 Sometimes changes throw new light on particular aspects of life.
-The war in Ukraine has also been a testing time for many, especially around safety and uncertainty.
-My practice as Counsellor and Psychotherapist takes account of the continually shifting situations in which we live.
-I seek to explore and address relevant current issues which might be affecting people who consult me.

-I also take referrals from Employee Assistance Programmes and from many Heath Insurance Companies and I offer supervision both to Counsellors and to others working in the caring professions.
+I also take referrals from Employee Assistance Programmes and from many Heath Insurance Companies and offer supervision both to Counsellors and to others working in the caring professions.

 My registration is with the British Association for Counselling and Psychotherapy.
 I am a Senior Accredited Counsellor/Psychotherapist with this professional body.

 After working as a Counsellor for a few years I decided in 1997 also to train as a Psychotherapist.
 I have found it helpful and enriching to have both trainings and be able to use both Counselling and Psychotherapy skills and experience.
-In 2004 I studied for a Certificate in Life Coaching which has me given additional skills and insights, especially in enabling people to work out what they want their priorities to be.
+In 2004 I studied for a Certificate in Life Coaching which has given me additional skills and insights, especially in enabling people to work out what they want their priorities to be.

 "The curious paradox is that when I accept myself just as I am, then I can change." - Carl Rogers